chmp/ipytest/Readme.md

 [`ipytest.config(clean=False)`][ipytest.config].

-Any arguments passed on the magic line are interpreted as command line arguments to to pytest.
+Any arguments passed on the magic line are interpreted as command line arguments to to `pytest`.
 For example calling the magic as

 ```python
 %%ipytest -qq